jy-gh/RecentFiles/README.md

   -d DIRS, --dir DIRS   the directory/directories to search (multiple -d
                         arguments are allowed); the default is the current directory
+  -e EXTS, --extension EXTS
+                        file extensions to search (multiple -e arguments are allowed); the default is to search all file/directory extensions
   --fd-command FD_COMMAND
                         path to the fd(1) command if not specified in $PATH -H, --hidden          show hidden files; the default is not to show hidden